FolkXa/AirFlowAirByte/README.md

 # Airflow setup with Airbyte and DBT

-This folder contains the code to setup Airflow with Airbyte and DBT.
+This folder contains the code to setup Airflow with existing Airbyte and DBT.

 ## Prerequisites